 Princess Academy by Shannon Hale // I was afraid this would be just a silly Princess-y book.
 Instead, it was a great adventure!
 There was the tiniest bit of a budding romance, but set in this time/place it felt different than the omg-he-is-so-hot or whatever some modern books showcase.
 I fled through this book and picked up the second one, Princess Academy: Palace of Stone immediately after.
 I didn’t love it as much as the first but it was still a worth a read.

 Circus Mirandus by Cassie Beasley // One of my favorites this year.
 In fact, I’m giving it to my almost 11 year old for Christmas.
 A little boy lives with his grandfather who tells him story about a magical circus that only kids can see and visit.
 When his grandfather gets sick, the boy makes it his mission to find Circus Mirandus.
 CAUTION & SPOILER: The grandfather does die and it is incredibly sad.
+Update: This is my daughter’s favorite book.
+She wrote the author who wrote her back and even sent stickers and an autographed bookplate!

 Escape from Mr. Lemoncello’s Library by Chris Grabenstein // Another of my favorites this year.
 I saw this book described as a cross between Charlie and the Chocolte Factory and A Night at the Museum.
 How fun is that?!
 A boy gets to visit a multi-million dollar library designed by famous game-creator, Mr. Lemoncello.
 All kinds of book-ish fun ensues–including Dewey Decimal clues and so many book references and suggestions, you’ll want to make a list as you read!
 This one is modern, funny and although at the beginning I didn’t love some of the attitudes/words used (nothing bad, I seriously can’t remember them now), it ended up better and more positive than it began.
+Update: My daughter has read this entire series now!
+She really enjoyed them.

 Brown Girl Dreaming by Jacqueline Woodson // A memoir of a young black girl who moved from the South to New York in the 70’s.
 Told in verse, each chapter is gorgeous.
 There are some hard parts about family members in jail, single parenting and even Islam.
 It might be a book to read together, especially if you are far-removed from the author’s type of life.
 (The chapter on cussing was my absolute favorite!
 So.
 That tells you what the book was like.)